aleetsaiya/react-todo-app/README.md

 - Login & Logout with Email or Google
 - Use realtime database to store every user's list items
 - Filter feature with active items & completed items
-- Drag adn drop item to reorder list items
+- Drag and drop item to reorder list items

 ## Links